CSCI3540U/MajorGroupProject2/README.md

 1. The bug exists without any protections in place.
 2. The bug exists with protections, which are bypassable using some of the techniques similar to those described in the lectures for other vulnerabilities.
 3. The bug exists with protections, which fully eliminate the bug (i.e. it is not exploitable).

+*Note: Not every vulnerability can fit within this three-level framework.
+You can discuss with the instructor alternatives if you feel that it isn't suitable for the vulnerability that you have chosen.*

 You do not need to provide any hints or suggestions within the application, but the application should let the user know when they have solved the bug.